grz0zrg/fsynth/documentation/mk/docs/ui.md

 Dialogs hover above the rest of the application, you can move them by dragging the title bar around.

-Dialogs has some dialog related actions in the titlebar, dialogs can be closed, some are also resizable, minimizable and detachable in a separate window.
+Dialogs also has dialog related actions in the titlebar, dialogs can be closed, some are also resizable, minimizable and detachable in a separate window.

 ![Dialog actions](tutorials/images/dialog_actions.png)